 OCI comprises of items of income and expenses that are not recognized in profit or loss for the year in accordance with PFRS.
-The OCI of the Group represents cumulative unrealized gain on fair value changes on financial assets at FVOCI and cumulative remeasurement loss on defined benefit obligation.
+The OCI of the Group represents cumulative fair value changes on financial assets at FVOCI and cumulative remeasurement losses on retirement liability.